 Shopping for soda water has never been a piece of cake as new seltzer brands and multiple club staples can be found nearly at every grocery store.

-I’ve mentioned well-known brands of Soda water that you would probably find at every store.
+I’ve mentioned well-known Soda water brands you would probably find at every store.
 So, here are the Top Ten Soda brands that you must try.

 Other than these brands. you must not hesitate to try other brands to explore your favorite.